abdelbarre/Spark-iceberg/readme.md

 ![Minio Service](https://cdn-images-1.medium.com/max/800/1*GupVjmXsedM-BouZG9kMyg.png)

 Minio service is up 😉.
-After all services are up, let's move to create a simple data pipeline with read and write from Apache Iceberg using Apache Spark and Minio.
+After all services are up, let's move to create a simple data pipeline with read and write from Apache Iceberg using Apache Spark and Minio, for that please check the exisited python code in **./src** folder c

 ## Summary